 The Northumbrian Association Writers Award is a competition aimed at writers both young and older.
 It invites them to research and write about something or someone, associated with the Northumbrian region, which attracts, intrigues or inspires them.
 Their challenge is to ignite the interest and passion of others through their writing.

 The competition has three categories of writer: 11 - 14 years, 15 - 18 years and adults.
-The winner in each category is invited to a prestigious Award Ceremony to be presented with their prizes.
+The winner in each category is invited to a prestigious Award Ceremony to be presented with their prize.
 All winners receive certificates, framed copies and multi-media publication of their work.
 Each of the winners also receives a substantial personal prize and, in addition, the winner of the adult award will hold the John Danby Adult Writer's Trophy for the year.

 We are extremely grateful to the Gillian Dickinson Trust for the ongoing sponsorship of this competition.
 The legacy of Miss Dickinson, who was a publisher of some note in the Tyne Valley, is specifically intended to encourage creativity in the young people of the North East.
 We hope the competition and associated prizes will be an incentive and encourage youngsters to continue to develop their creative writing.